 About Time: the rom com filmed in Cornwall

-Cornwall’s hat-trick of summer movie releases is completed with a feel-good romcom and brings together two great talents of the movie world; Richard Curtis as Director and Bill Nighy as cast headliner.
+Another movie release with a Cornish backdrop brings together two great talents of the movie world; Richard Curtis as Director and Bill Nighy as cast headliner.
 Shot on the south coast of Cornwall during the summer of 2012, About Time tells the tale of a time travelling quest for love, all set the beautiful backdrop of Gorran Haven.
 And romcom fans won’t be disappointed with the obligatory wedding scene - showing off St Michael Penkevil Church in spectacular style, it’s sure to have brides flocking to Cornwall.
-In cinemas from September 4.
-Watch the trailer here

 About Time film locations

 Splitting its time between London and Cornwall, scenes were shot on the south Cornish coast in the summer of 2012.
 Here we take a look at the locations where the camera rolled.